Perth as a city has one of the driest climates in the world.

-In this guide, we provide a case study on Perth’s water scarcity problems, and how they have addressed them (solutions)
+In this guide, we’ve put together a case study of Perth’s water scarcity problems, and what they have done to address them.

 Summary – Perth Water Scarcity Problems & Solutions

 Factors That Might Impact Water Scarcity In Perth

 – Low natural rainfall levels in some regions